HomeArticlesHow ToHow to Plan 80C Investments

 Section 80C is only available under the old tax regime.
 If your employer asks you to declare your regime choice at the start of the year, compare both:

-• New regime: Lower slab rates, no deductions (except standard deduction of Rs 75,000 and NPS employer contribution under 80CCD(2)).
+• New regime: Lower slab rates, no deductions except the standard deduction of Rs 75,000 and NPS employer contribution under 80CCD(2).

 Use the Income Tax Calculator to model both scenarios with your actual numbers.
 For most salaried individuals with home loans and meaningful 80C investments, the old regime saves more tax.
-For individuals with few deductions and income above Rs 15 lakh, the new regime often wins.
+For individuals with few deductions and income above Rs 15 lakh, the new regime often comes out ahead.

 Comparison: All Major 80C Instruments at a Glance